President urges nation to rise above differences for national prosperity

 Welcoming the presence of Chinese Vice Premier Wang Yang, the president said it reflected the deep ties between Pakistan and China as both countries had shared views on various global issues.

-The bilateral ties were significant ones in the context of regional cooperation and stability, he added.
+The bilateral ties were significant ones in the context of bilateral progress, prosperity and regional cooperation and stability.

-Amid huge applause by the audience, the president said certain issues confronted by the country also required review by all and sundry.
-The countrymen should find ways to resolve these issues.
+The president said that the glittering moon and star on the national flag were reflective of happiness of the people of this country and guided them towards the path to progress and excellence.

-He stressed that emulation of basic principles in life and sticking to the rule of law by individuals in their personal lives could help achieve marvels.
+The president expressed the hope that the nation, especially youth, would perform their national duty in such a befitting manner that they would forever be remembered in golden words in history.

 Speaking on the occasion, Vice-Premier of the State Council of People’s Republic of China Wang Yang highlighted the significance of Pak-China ties resembling them to proverbial higher than mountains, stronger than steal and sweeter than honey.